 3.3.
-Electric cell study
+Electric Cell Study

-Zeta potential was determined for ZnO nanoparticles prepared at 100 mJ which was -17.75mV as shown in figure (7).
-At 500 mJ, the voltage was -20.3mV, as shown in Fig. (8).
-This finding indicates that the nanoparticles are electrically unstable; as shown in Table (7), the nanoparticles generally searched for different polarity ions to combine with melted soluble phenols, corresponding to the result in [19].
-By separating the centrifuged material, the contaminant, which has enlarged due to assembly, was disposed with electrolytic and non-stable preparation of particles.
+The zeta potential was determined for ZnO nanoparticles prepared at 100 mJ which is -17.75 mV as shown in Figure 7.
+At 500 mJ, the voltage was -20.3mV, as shown in Figure (8).
+These findings indicate that the nanoparticles are electrically unstable; as shown in Table 7, the nanoparticles generally searched for different polarity ions to combine with melted soluble phenols, corresponding to the result in [19].
+By separating the centrifuged material, the contaminant, which has enlarged due to assembly, was disposed of with electrolytic and non-stable preparation of particles.